pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ```

-  - it helps the World to _Think Offscreen Too_, as they can use the Reaction
+  - it helps the Scenarist to _Think Offscreen Too_, as they can use the Reaction
     to push events forward that are evolving in the background

 ```